Cloudxtreme/ScheduleIt/README.md

 <a href ="http://g.recordit.co/y29W5weKxj.gif" > Watch Here </a>
 </div>

-> ScheduleIt is like any other event management app but with added impactful features .
+> ScheduleIt is like any other event management app but with added impactful features .It will help in reducing the hassles and the delay caused in getting permissions in order to conduct events in colleges.

 ------------------------------------------
 ### Features Implemented